KaiPereira/portfolio/src/lib/posts/juice.md

 We woke up, got ready to go downstairs and had a nice breakfast with some of our new friends!
 It was buffet style, and had plenty of options, not too many I could have, but I could make do by eating fruit, and some of the meat dishes too.
 I had also brought some emergency PB and J just in case I couldn't eat anything, but I was fine except for on a couple occasions.

-Today, our plan was to have opening ceremony at the Bottle Dream venue, where we'd be serving Juice to some of the locals and showcasing our games!
-So right after breakfast, we made our way through the twisty turny alleys of Shanghai, until we reached the spot!
+Today, our plan was to have opening ceremony at the first venue, Bottle Dream!
+Here, we'd be serving juice to some of the locals and showcasing our games!
+So right after breakfast, we made our way through the twisty, turny alleywayss of Shanghai, until we reached the spot!

 I was really surprised by the temperature and climate around mid-day or so.
 It was really hot and humid, even though it was April, which was a change from Victoria, which was pretty cold around the same time.
-I think we went during like a heat wave though because it was like extra hot around this time, maybe about 30 - 35 degree's celsius!
+I think we were travelling during a heat wave because it was like extra hot around this time, maybe about 30 - 35 degree's celsius!

-It was always so nice to chat to people during this trip, I probably had the most deep conversations of any event I've been too throughout this, and I'll detail some of my more specific conversations a bit later in this story.
+It was always so nice to chat to people during this trip, I probably had the most deep conversations of any event I've been too throughout this time, and I'll detail some of my more specific conversations a bit later in this story.

+Travelling through China was really interesting, because every single turn you made would lead you into a completely different scene, it felt like travelling dimensions in video games!

 Bottle Dream was such a cool venue, it was like a modern wood building, and you'd take these little steps to get up to it.
 It felt like it's own little world!
 We signed and drew on the welcoming whiteboard, and then sat down in our little chairs, anticipating the opening ceremony.

+I felt really safe in China, there were soldiers usually positioned around the city, in some of the most random area's, and while they did feel a bit intimidating at times, you were never bothered.

-I had actually brought a polaroid camera, so once everyone had flooded in, I took a large group photo with everyone, which turned out great!!!
+I had actually brought a polaroid camera, so once everyone had flooded in, I took a large group photo with everyone, which turned out great!
+I always forget to take photo's because the experience is just so engaging so I hoped that bringing my polaroid would inspire me to take more.

 The opening ceremony was hype, the mood was positive, the vibes were on point, and everyone was excited for what was to come.
 We got a quick rundown of the do's and don't inside of Bottle Dream, and then we got to choose teams and get some merch!

-The teams were simple, everyone in that group would be like working on stuff related to a common subject:
+The teams were simple, everyone in that group would be like working on stuff related to a common subject, with one of the organizers as the leader:
 - Tongyu: Game music and sound, so just like making general vibes
-- Kai Ling: I think was art, and making the venue look nice
+- Kai Ling: I think was art, and giving good vibes to the venue
 - Thomas: Web stuff, so like creating cool websites about the games and whatnot
 - Acon: Hardware, pcb's, all that fun stuff

 Now I might have some of these the wrong order, but these were the general categories!

-I ended up choosing Acon's team, because I was really interested in getting into hardware at this point, and she knew a lot about building fun hardware!
+I ended up choosing Acon's team, because I was really interested in getting into hardware at this point, and she knew a lot about building fun things!

 We also received a bunch of merch right after opening ceremony!
-This was a TON of really cool stuff like varsity jackets, laptop bags, stickers, like figdets, a bunch of really cool stuff ALL DESIGNED by HIGHSCHOOLERS!!
+This was a TON of really cool stuff like varsity jackets, laptop bags, stickers, figdets, all **designed by teenagers**!!

-After we received all the goods, and chose our teams, we messed around a bit with making some Juice and then went out to get some lunch!
+After we received our goods and chose our teams, we messed around a bit with making some juice concoctions and then went out to get some lunch.

-We walked over to a mall, where half of us split up to go to a KFC (or maybe it was a burger kind, I can't really remember), and the other half to go to a little vegan place (because we had quite a few people with allergies).
+We walked over to a mall, where half of us split up to go to a KFC (or maybe it was a Burger King, I can't really remember), and the other half to go to a little vegan place (because we had quite a few people who were vegan or had allergies).

 I kid you not, this was the best vegan food I've ever had in my life.
 I got this spicy tofu dish that was like half a kilo of soft, luscious tofu, alongside some tomato soup, and edamame, it was AMAZING!
 They also had this really good tea-based drink, that tasted like a mix of strawberry and raspberry that was soooooo good!!!!

-We were allowed to spend $5 USD/person per meal, and with this amount, we could still get a TON, food was so cheap and so good in China!
+We were allowed to spend $5 USD/person per meal, and with this amount, we could still get a TON, food was so cheap and absolutely amazing in China!

 After lunch, we made our way back to the venue to chill and showcase some of our games to each other.
 We fooled around a bit with making juice, and I played a lot of cool games from some other people!
-I played [Ossatura](https://jadenlong1234.itch.io/ossatura-demo) one of my favorite games by Adrian and Siwen, 2 really nice people I met in China!
+I really enjoyed seeing what other people had made, and we also invited some people on the streets to check them out too!

-We also had a little meetup with our team about what we wanted to make, and to see if we could get working/manufacturing some PCB's while in the heart of the hardware world!
+Around this time we had a little meetup with our team about what we wanted to make, and to see if we could get working/manufacturing some PCB's while in the heart of the hardware world!

 And just like that, we were nearing the end of day 2, so we went out to get some dinner (I don't really remember where exactly at, but it was probably something good).